Latest Chicago Plays, Theatre Reviews, stage shows, Opera, Theater Tickets, music critiques, theatre articles, art beat

 Lifeline Theatre has a strong reputation for mounting an effective assortment of kids theatre.
 My first encounter with their children’s fare was The Last of the Dragons adapted by David Bareford from Edith Nesbit’s fantasy story.
 This 55 minute cute little musical is charming with a worthy moral and it sure plays well with children 5 years and up.

-lastofthedragonshz The Last of the Dragons
+The Last of the Dragons at Lifeline Theatre

 Mikhail Fiksel’s score is a pop/rock affair long on sweetness despite being sung with weak voices, especially from Scott Allen Luke and Anne Sears.
 Dragon’s tell the story of a king bent on utilizing tradition to both expand his kingdom and get his daughter married to a prince from another larger country.
 The Princes (Anne Sears) is a butch type girl better at sword fighting than lady-like endeavors.
 The Prince, Stanley (Scott Allen Luke) is a nerdy book-worm inventor who has little sword training making him unable to slay the dragon as part of the marriage ritual that would unite the two kingdoms.